ppy/osu-wiki/news/2017-09-21-beatmap-spotlights-july-august-2017.md

 A well structured mapset by [Nardoxyribonucleic](https://osu.ppy.sh/u/876419), almost completely bereft of any issues to point out.
 Simply superb all around.

-He managed to achieve a perfect balance in his following of the vocals by ample usage of cleverly designed rest, creating an excellent portrayal of a variety of techniques that aren’t often used when mapping vocals so closely in osu!taiko.
+He managed to achieve a perfect balance in his following of the vocals by ample usage of cleverly designed rest moments, creating an excellent portrayal of a variety of techniques that aren’t often used when mapping vocals so closely in osu!taiko.
 An example for mappers to take note of!

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/black-or-white.jpg)](https://osu.ppy.sh/s/606833)

 Is it better to be BLACK or WHITE?
 The answer isn't obvious, but [Arrival](https://osu.ppy.sh/u/1694000)'s "White" difficulty stands spotlighted in a mapset that is predominantly "Black".
 How poetic.

 Despite clocking in at only 180 BPM, Arrival's map exudes an unparalleled intensity.
 His pattern choice is fitting, and is further complemented by his ability to weave complex rhythms throughout multiple streams.
-The map is a gripping 5 minute journey that takes you through the best of what taiko has to offer.
+The map is a gripping 5 minute journey that takes you through the best of what osu!taiko has to offer.
 A truly noteworthy addition to the monthly spotlights.

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/black-lotus.jpg)](https://osu.ppy.sh/s/605096)